Welcome to HMP Northumberland, a prison privately operated by Sodexo.

 Our partners are numerous, delivering education, careers advice, health services, drug services, resident councils and pastoral / religious support to name but a few.
 Together we work in tandem, sharing information, enabling personal growth and seeing the potential in everyone.

-Residents play a pivotal role in their teams, both helping other residents and supporting staff also.
-Residents can be peer supporters delivering face to face interventions and guidance, enlisting feedback from the wider population so decisions can be made regarding improvements and new initiatives.
-Our kitchen would not be able to deliver food to 1348 residents three times a day were it not for our resident workforce, for example.
-Some residents provide informal support to one another, and helping those in crisis.
+Prisoners play a pivotal role in their teams, both helping other prisoners and supporting staff also.
+Prisoners can be peer supporters delivering face to face interventions and guidance, enlisting feedback from the wider population so decisions can be made regarding improvements and new initiatives.
+Our kitchen would not be able to deliver food to 1348 prisoners three times a day were it not for our prisoner workforce, for example.
+Some prisoners provide informal support to one another, and helping those in crisis.

 We all have a part to play.